-The African Advanced Level Telecommunications Institute (AFRALTI) will be conducting a 10 day course on Regulatory Accounting for Utility Regulations from 26th February to 9th March 2018 at AFRALTI, Nairobi, Kenya.
+The African Advanced Level Telecommunications Institute (AFRALTI) will be conducting a 10 day course on Regulatory Accounting for Utility Regulations.

 Regulatory accounting for utility regulations is an accounting system that demonstrates compliances with transparency, objectivity and non-discrimination obligations.
 Other compliances include anticompetitive behavior and systematic of disaggregation of costs, revenue, asset and liabilities against defined regulatory Markets and Services.
 These compliances enable National Regulatory Authorities (NRAs) to regulate diligently and prudently utilities that promotes effective competition and economic efficiency of the country.
 The compliances also enable Revenue Authorities to collect correctly corporate taxes, because the regulatory accounting system discloses cost information.
 The cost information is used to calculate the corporate taxes from the net profit.
 The net profit is revenue less the costs.